 Skyline Luge and Skyride Chairlift

 Up for a little bit of family competition?
-Challenge the kids to a race down the Skyline Luge’s 650m Jungle Trail, 688m Dragon Trail or give the two newer forest-based tracks, the 638m Kupu Kupu and the 658m Expedition, a go.
+Challenge the kids to a race down the Skyline Luge’s 628m Jungle Trail, 688m Dragon Trail or give the forest-based tracks, the 638m Kupu Kupu and the 658m Expedition a go.
 Full instructions on how to navigate the carts will be given before you whizz down the hill (and leave your partner or teen in your dust).
 Smaller kids can ride with grown-ups, and while we know your inner speed demon might make an appearance once you hit the slope, remember that the carts can be steered and controlled at a speed that suits you.
-After you’ve beaten the kids (Lewis-Hamilton style) down the Luge, hop on the Skyride chairlift to check out the really gorgeous Singapore skyline, before hurtling back down the hill again on the Luge.
+After you’ve beaten the kids (Lewis Hamilton-style) down the Luge, hop on the Skyride chairlift to check out the really gorgeous Singapore skyline, before hurtling back down the hill again on the Luge.
 One time is never enough!
 Psst, the fun doesn’t stop after the sun sets, either.
 Illuminated by vibrant colours, the Luge comes alive at night and provides a whole new experience as you race down the tracks.
 Woohoo!

 Skyline Luge and Skyride Chairlift, 45 Siloso Beach Walk Sentosa, Singapore 099003; Open daily 10am-9.30pm.